KitchenAid 4-Burner Gas Grill$700

 - Available in propane - Convertible to Natural Gas

 - Made in China by Nexgrill Industries LLC.

 Full Review - KitchenAid 4-Burner Gas Grill

 KitchenAid is one of the most trusted names in cooking equipment.
 Unfortunately, this grill has very little to do with KitchenAid.
 The name is licensed and slapped on the front of this shiny, discount gas grill.
 I just want to make sure that you don't think that you are buying a KitchenAid product when you buy this grill.
 You aren't.

-As for the grill it's self, this is a big, shiny 4-burner gas grill from a company called Nexgrill.
+As for the grill itself, this is a big, shiny 4-burner gas grill from a company called Nexgrill.
 This is a powerful grill.
 You get a maximum of 40,000 BTUs under 422 square inches of primary grilling surface.
 That's pretty good.
 You also get a 15,000 BTU infrared side burner.
-Theoretically you would use this for searing, but it does make a hard to clean mess if you do.
+Theoretically, you would use this for searing, but it does make a hard to clean mess if you do.
 In the back of the grill is a 13,000 BTU infrared rotisserie burner.
 Note that the rotisserie kit for this grill is sold separately and costs nearly $90USD.
-Not much of a bargin there.
+Not much of a bargain there.

 The Bottom Line

 Home Depot is great at making things look almost good enough to buy.
 They are the primary carrier of the KitchenAid grills, so they get to say a lot about its appearance, features, and price.
 Marketing designed this grill, not engineers.
 It's okay, but there are certainly better grills out there.